ankushlohiya001/chess_game_engine/README.md

 // show a visual representation of chess, through stdout game.show_board();

-// to select a character //if this engine doesn't provide GUI selection replace select with move let character = game.select(1, G); // warns if not legal
+// to select a piece //if this engine doesn't provide GUI selection replace select with move let piece = game.select(1, G); // warns if not legal

-// List out possible moves for selected character. let moves = character.possible_moves();
+// List out possible moves for selected piece. let moves = piece.possible_moves();

-// Move the character to a new position,
+// Move the piece to a new position,
 // In case of a valid move, it spits out the effect
 // otherwise throws an error.
 // also makes the timer stop.
-let res = character.move_to(2, G); // ok/err
+let res = piece.move_to(2, G); // ok/err

-// can't select a character, if you don't switch side. game.select(Pawn(2, G)); // warns since turn over.
+// can't select a piece, if you don't switch side. game.select(Pawn(2, G)); // warns since turn over.

 // changes the side to get select working again.